shutter-network/rolling-shutter/play/README.md

 bb test-system
 ```

+Keep in mind that the configurations are generated within the container on first
+invocation.
+This means that things like private keys and peer addresses are
+changing when the container is started with the `docker run --rm` command.
+To
+keep those values persistent, either the configuration files have to be copied
+to the container, or the container should be reused throughout runs.

 ### Self contained testrunner

 It is possible to compile the testrunner into a self contained `.jar` file, by